MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/account-permissions-and-security-settings-in-sharepoint-server-2016.md

 > Do not use service account names that contain the symbol $.

-## About account permissions and security settings in SharePoint Servers 2016 and 2019
+## About account permissions and security settings in SharePoint Servers
 <a name="Section1"> </a>

 The SharePoint Products Configuration Wizard (Psconfig) and the Farm Configuration Wizard, both of which are run during a complete installation, configure many of the SharePoint baseline account permissions and security settings.